MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_StartTrace.md

 4. Try to browse to your app.
 5. After your app finishes loading, you can wait for this cmdlet to timeout or manually stop it (`Ctrl + C`).

+### What logs to collect

+You have three options when collecting events:
+1. Use the switch `-CollectSdkEvents` to collect events emitted from the Application Insights SDK.
+2. Use the switch `-CollectRedfieldEvents` to collect events emitted by Status Monitor and the Redfield Runtime.
+This is useful for diagnosing IIS and application startup.
+3. Use both switches to collect both event types.
+4. By default, if no switch is specified both event types will be collected.

 ## Parameters

 ### -MaxDurationInMinutes